jehiah/safe_streets/cyclists_with_cameras.md

 **"Step 1: What"** There is a description field to list the complaint.
 Be specific.
 Include context on the situation, how you were affected, or your relation to the situation, and the specific complaint (it's helpful to reference the law your are complaining about), for example:

-> Taxi driver stopped in bike lane, dangerously forcing bikers (including myself) into traffic lane,in violation of NYC Traffic Rules 4-08(e)(9) (no stopping in bike lane) & Commission Rule 54-13(a)(1).
-Pictures included.
+> Taxi driver stopped in bike lane, dangerously forcing bikers (including myself) into traffic lane,in violation of NYC Traffic Rules 4-08(e)(9) (no stopping in bike lane) & Commission Rule 80-13(a)(1).

-or

-> FHV driver stopped in bike lane, dangerously forcing bikers (including myself) into traffic lane, in violation of NYC Traffic Rules 4-08(e)(9) (no stopping in bike lane) & Commission Rule 55-13(a)(1).
 Pictures included.

 **Step 4:** Before submit you have the opportunity to review the details of your complaint.
 Scroll down.
 You can attach up to 3 files.
 The total size of all attachments must be under 5M, so resize as appropriate.